P2P Overview

 is discarded altogether

-bidirectional flow, as the receiver node doesn't have to answer back to the sender.
-Instead, it verifies the received data and adds it to its own blockchain, rebroadcasting it to other nodes if necessary.
+messages, however, work with a simpler unidirectional flow, as the receiver node doesn't have to answer back to the sender.
+Instead, it verifies the received data and adds it to its own blockchain.
+The difference between both types is that Notification

 Asynchronous Message Parsing